AlanLuu/lox-go/README.md

     - Get a new list with all elements from indexes `start` to `end` exclusive, where `start < end`: `list[start:end]`
         - If `start >= end`, a new empty list is returned
     - Set an element: `list[index] = value;`
+    - It is a runtime error to use an index value that is less than 0 or greater than or equal to the length of the list to get or set
     - Concatenate two lists together into a new list: `list + list2`
     - Get a new list with all elements from the original list repeated `n` times, where `n` is an integer: `list * n`
     - Besides these operations, lists also have some methods associated with them: